 The parents and siblings of patients with retinoblastoma should have screening ophthalmic examinations to exclude an unknown familial disease.
 Siblings should continue to be screened until age 3 to 5 years or until it is confirmed that they do not have a genetic mutation.

-Genetic counseling should be an integral part of the management of patients with retinoblastoma and their families, whether unilateral or bilateral.
-It is of utmost importance to assist parents in understanding the genetic consequences of each form of retinoblastoma and to estimate risk of disease in family members.[13,16] Genetic counseling, however, is not always straightforward.
+Genetic counseling is an integral part of the management of patients with retinoblastoma and their families, regardless of clinical presentation; counseling assists parents in understanding the genetic consequences of each form of retinoblastoma and in estimating the risk of disease in family members.[14,18] Genetic counseling, however, is not always straightforward.
 Families with retinoblastoma may have a founder mutation with embryonic mutagenesis causing genetic mosaicism of gametes.
-A significant proportion (10%–18%) of children with retinoblastoma have somatic genetic mosaicism,[18,19] making the genetic story more complex and contributing to the difficulty of genetic counseling.
+A significant proportion (10%–18%) of children with retinoblastoma have somatic genetic mosaicism,[20,21] making the genetic story more complex and contributing to the difficulty of genetic counseling.

 Factors Influencing Mortality

 Given the poor prognosis of trilateral retinoblastoma and the short interval between the diagnosis of retinoblastoma and the occurrence of trilateral disease, routine neuroimaging could potentially detect the majority of cases within 2 years of first diagnosis.
-While it is not clear whether early diagnosis can impact survival, the frequency of screening with magnetic resonance imaging for those suspected of having hereditary disease or those with unilateral disease and a positive family history has been recommended as often as every 6 months for 5 years.
-It is unclear if this will have an impact on outcome or survival.
-Computed tomography scans should be avoided for routine screening in these children because of the perceived risk of exposure to ionizing radiation.
+Although it is not clear whether early diagnosis can impact survival, screening with magnetic resonance imaging has been recommended as often as every 6 months for 5 years for those suspected of having heritable disease or those with unilateral disease and a positive family history.
+Computed tomography scans are generally avoided for routine screening in these children because of the perceived risk of exposure to ionizing radiation.